Toolmakers clamps, unlike many workshop items, have very little room for deviating

 1, extensively over the twenty plus years I feel that they would be adequate in all

-but the most demanding workshop environment.
+but the most demanding requirements.